sabrineChe/documentation/docs/collection/implementation.rst

 | properties      | collection                   |                     |               |
 +-----------------+------------------------------+---------------------+---------------+

-i.
-Collection capabilities: comprise the following attributes, which determine the possible actions on a collection.
+1. Collection capabilities: comprise the following attributes, which determine the possible actions on a collection.

 +---------------------+------------------------------+---------------------+---------------+
 | Property Name       | Description                  | Mandatory/Optional  | Default Value |